sig-gis/Liberia_NSC_ForestMonitoringTraining/03_Sampling_Design/01_SEPAL_sampling_design.md

 A well-prepared sample can provide a robust estimate of the parameters of interest for the population (percent forest cover, for example).
 The goal of a sample is to provide an unbiased estimate of some population measure (e.g. proportion of area), with the smallest variance possible, given constraints including resource availability.
 Two things to think about for sample design are: do you have a probability based sample design?
 That is, does every sample location have some probability of being sampled?
 And second, is it geographically balanced?
 That is, are all regions in the study area represented.

 These directions will provide a stratified random sample of the proper sampling size:
-1. First, navigate to https://sepal.io/ and sign in.
+1\.
+First, navigate to https://sepal.io/ and sign in.

-2. Select the **Apps** button (purple wrench).
+2\.
+Select the **Apps** button (purple wrench).

-3. Type ‘stratified’ into the search bar or scroll through the different process apps to find “Stratified Area Estimator--Design”
+3\.
+Type ‘stratified’ into the search bar or scroll through the different process apps to find “Stratified Area Estimator--Design”.

-4. Select **Stratified Area Estimator-Design**.
+4\.
+Select **Stratified Area Estimator-Design**.
 Note that loading the tool takes a few minutes.

  <img align="center" src="../images/sampling/srs_1.png"  vspace="10" width="600" border-radius="50%">